 Did you notice that Gandalf's sword is in the Iron Throne?
 How about that Jon Snow's best buds at the Wall have the same names as Frodo's pals in The Lord of the Rings?
 There are also initials carved on a wall that hint at Jon Snow's real parents, several references to Monty Python, nods to H.P.
 Lovecraft and Dragonslayer, and many, many more, if you are willing to keep your eyes peeled.How many Game of Thrones dragon, er, Easter eggs did you catch while watching the show?
 Which one surprised you more than the Red Wedding?
 Vote up your favorite hidden message and help us decide which is the one Easter egg to sit the Iron Throne and rule the Seven Kingdoms!

 Some Game of Thrones fans believe that Ned Stark is too much a man of honor to have fathered Jon Snow out of wedlock.
-There is a theory that Jon Snow's real parents are Rhaegar Targaryean and Ned Stark's sister Lyanna - otherwise known as the R+L = J Theory.
-Although incredibly widespread, this theory does not appear in George R.R.
-Martin's books... yet.
-If you look closely at the picture above, you can see the letters "R" and "L" clearly carved to the left of Snow.
-That can't be random, can it?
+SPOILER, but Jon Snow's real parents are Rhaegar Targaryean and Ned Stark's sister Lyanna, as revealed late in the seventh season.
+If you look closely at the picture above, you can see the letters "R" and "L" clearly carved to the left of Snow, foreshadowing a reveal that arrived years later.